Do Go On - 448 - The Curse of the Lottery Winner

 I did tell you that FBI has been trying to shut down Patreon.

-Go do laundry, wink.
+Do Go do laundry wink.

-Oh my, we really shouldn't have put the wink in the title.
+Oh, my, we really shouldn't have put the wink in the title.

 That's really good stuff, Piper.